Huangfu Song: Rise of Dong Zhuo

 In 189, Dong Zhuo was made Governor of Bing Province, and was asked to hand troops under his command to Huangfu Song; Dong refused to comply.
-At the time, Huangfu Song's nephew Huangfu Li (皇甫郦) advised him, "The dynasty has lost its ability to govern and China is hanging by a thread.
+At the time, Huangfu Song's nephew Huangfu Li (皇甫郦) advised him, "The dynasty has lost its ability to govern and the Tianxia is hanging by a thread.
 Only Your Excellency (Huangfu Song) and Dong Zhuo can bring stability to the realm.
 Now, there is bad blood between the two of you, with no possibility of co-existence.
 Dong Zhuo is resisting orders by refusing to hand over his troops.
 He is harbouring wickedness by delaying his advance and claiming that there is chaos in the capital.
 As he is brutal and heartless, his troops are not loyal to him.
 Your Excellency, as grand marshal, should attack Dong Zhuo.
 In this way, you can show your loyalty and righteousness, as well as remove a great threat to the state.
 This was what Duke Huan of Qi and Duke Wen of Jin did in the past."
 Huangfu Song replied, "Although it is a crime to disobey orders, it is also wrong to kill someone arbitrarily.
 Let us report this to the imperial court and let the court decide."
 After Huangfu's report reached Emperor Xian, the young emperor showed it to Dong Zhuo, increasing his resentment of Huangfu.

 In 190, (Note: 1st year of the Chuping era) Dong Zhuo, now in control of the imperial court, intended to kill Huangfu Song, using the pretext of giving him a new appointment to summon him to Luoyang.
 As Huangfu was about to depart, Liang Yan (梁衍) advised him, "Now, the Han dynasty is weak and eunuchs had caused chaos in court.
 Although Dong Zhuo has killed them, he is not loyal to the state.
 He has pillaged the capital, and deposed and crowned emperors at will.
 Today, he has summoned Your Excellency.
 In the worst case scenario, Your Excellency will be in great peril.
 At the very least, Your Excellency will be trapped and humiliated.
 Now, Dong Zhuo is at Luoyang, while the emperor is in the west.
 Your Excellency should use 30,000 elite troops to welcome the emperor, while declaring your intent to attack Dong Zhuo.
 You should then spread this intent throughout the country, and recruit troops and officers.
 With the Yuans closing in from his east and Your Excellency closing in from his west, Dong Zhuo can be captured."
 Huangfu ignored Liang Yan's advice and continued his journey to Luoyang.
-During this time Dong Zhuo courted Huangfu Song's aunt, Lady Ma of Fufeng.
+During this time, Dong Zhuo courted Huangfu Song's aunt, Lady Ma of Fufeng.
 He was delighted with her beauty and intelligence for working at Han court, so he forced her to marry him.
 Lady Huangfu refused and confronted him, then Dong Zhuo had her executed.